 The Councilor for Public Space explained that the next step will be to "request the relevant authorizations from the Provincial Coastal Service to carry out the works," as well as to initiate the bidding process.
 The project will be completed within eight months from the signing of the staking out certificate.

-For his part, Mayor Toni Pérez insisted that "this government's work on the streets to improve our city is constant and unremitting, as demonstrated by the number of projects we have underway in virtually every neighborhood."
+For his part, Mayor Toni Pérez insisted that "this government's work on the streets to improve our city is constant and unremitting, as demonstrated by the number of projects we have underway in virtually every neighbourhood."
 In the specific case of Levante, the mayor noted that this project to rehabilitate the 'Andrea' columns "complements the project we have already carried out to renew the lighting and ornamental catenary of Paseo de Levante from Torrejó to Avenida de Europa, with an investment of €1,972,119.41, financed entirely with municipal resources, and the project we recently awarded to Elecnor to renovate the second phase, between Avenida de Europa and Calle Metge Miguel Martorell, with a budget of €854,885.07."

 Thus, Toni Pérez stated that "in a very short time, we will almost completely renovate one of the most emblematic and recognizable spaces in our urban fabric, because contrary to what others would have us believe, Benidorm concerns us and occupies us, every day and at all hours."